Jefferson Davis Monument (New Orleans, Louisiana): Controversy

 Since at least 2003 the statue was the subject of frequent vandalism.

 After the Charleston church shooting in 2015, a concerted effort was launched to remove several monuments from public spaces in New Orleans, with Councilwoman LaToya Cantrell citing the Jefferson Davis Monument as "the one that really has some momentum around it."
 A grassroots activist group, Take Em Down NOLA, campaigned for their removal.

-By decision of the New Orleans City Council in December 2015, the statue was ordered to be removed and stored in a warehouse until another location is sought.
+By decision of the New Orleans City Council in December 2015, the statue was ordered to be removed and stored in a warehouse until another location was found.
 Pro-monument supporters bearing Confederate flags and open-carrying firearms, surrounded the monument for weeks.
-They were confronted by locals who supported removal, and confrontations grew more heated until the City cordoned the area.
+They were confronted by locals who supported removal, and confrontations grew more heated until the City cordoned off the area.

 The New Orleans local chapter of the Green Party of Louisiana issued a statement in support of the removal.

 Removal

 On May 11, 2017, the statue of Davis was removed, on order from the City, despite the presence of dozens of protesters and supporters.
 Those removing the statue wore masks and helmets to hide their identities and the company name on their truck was hidden.
 After the statue's removal, the pedestal and base were also removed, leaving only the foundation.
 The cost of removing the statue was split between private donations and the City of New Orleans.

-The statue has been placed in storage at an undisclosed location.
-The city has stated that it will be relocated, but no specific plans have been announced.
-The parkway was then renamed for former Xavier University of Louisiana president Norman C. Francis in 2020.
+The statue was placed in storage at an undisclosed location.
+The City stated that it would be relocated, but no specific plans were announced.
+The parkway was renamed for former Xavier University of Louisiana president Norman C. Francis in 2020.